brantmerrell/jbm.eco/foo.md

 ---
-title: foo
+title: Foo
 ---

-Looks like you found my "foo" page.
-You're very clever.
-Now go away.
+Looks like you found my foo route! :)